School fundraising: Scrip fundraising

-Scrip fundraising offers an alternative to fundraisers that rely on selling products or raffle tickets.
+Scrip fundraising (now more commonly known as "gift card fundraising") offers an alternative to fundraisers that rely on selling products or raffle tickets.
 The scrip fundraising concept was pioneered by St. Vincent DePaul Parish in Petaluma CA in 1988, and quickly grew to a powerful fundraising method for schools across the US.

 With scrip fundraising, retailers offer gift cards (“scrip”, or “substitute money”) at a discount to non-profit organizations.
 The non-profit organizations then sell the gift cards to member families at full face value.
 The families redeem the gift cards at full face value, and the discount or rebate is retained by the non-profit organization as revenue.

-ShopWithScrip reports that more than 50,000 non-profit organizations have raised more than $800 million with scrip fundraising.
 Scrip fundraising differs from other school fundraising programs because there is no selling.
 Families do their normal household shopping at scrip retailers with scrip gift cards.
 A family that regularly does their shopping with scrip gift cards can easily raise $500 to $1000 or more per year.
 Participating schools use these funds for field trips, scholarships, tuition assistance or fee reductions.

 One persistent and basic question has been whether or not any portion of the funds that are raised through a scrip program and applied to a family’s tuition account should be considered taxable income to the parent who purchases the scrip.
-According to ShopWithScrip, scrip is a reduction in purchase price from the face value, and is in effect a rebate from the retailer, and as such is not considered gross income.
+According to Research conducted by RaiseRight, scrip is a reduction in purchase price from the face value, and is in effect a rebate from the retailer, and as such is not considered gross income.